What is sleep apnea?

 Your doctor will probably examine you and ask about your past health.
 He or she may also ask you or your sleep partner about your snoring and sleep behaviour and how tired you feel during the day.

 Your doctor may suggest a sleep study.
-A sleep study usually takes place at a sleep centre, where you will spend the night.
+A sleep study may take place in your home or at a sleep centre, where you will spend the night.
 Sleep studies find out how often you stop breathing or have too little air flowing into your lungs during sleep.
 They also find out how much oxygen you have in your blood during sleep.
 You may have blood tests and X-rays.